circle

 2.15 - 3.15pm

-Originally created by Alan's Gelotology (Laughter) Group in Barnsley u3a this is a look at everyday things that happen, are written or are said that are not intended to be humorous but with the passage of time can be seen as comedic.
+This is a look at everyday things - things that happen, are written or are said - that are not intended to be humorous but with the passage of time become funny.

 No need to book